 Road to profitability

-Despite the hype around the stock price, Hyliion does have a few gaping holes in their financial scorecard.
+Despite the hype around the stock, Hyliion does have a few gaping holes in their financial scorecard.
 These include negative operating cash flow, a lack of profitability, and insignificant revenue levels.
 Hyliion remains unprofitable mainly because of its cash burn on producing the Hybrid electric drivetrain and ERX solution.
 The current revenue projections indicate that Hyliion is capable of turning their current financial situation into prosperity come 2021 and beyond.

 Competition and the future EV industry

 Some investors believe the cut-throat EV industry could work against Hyliion.
 Hyliion is going after a different part of the pie, renewable natural gas, and retrofit.
-Contrast that to Tesla and Nikola’s aspirations of building their trucks from the ground up.
+Contrast that to Tesla aspirations of building their trucks from the ground up.
 Overall, Hyliion respects the competition for its different offerings but has a clear long-term future for the renewable natural gas segment.

-Second, is the competing philosophies on which energy method is the most ecologically sustainable.
+Secondly, is the competing philosophies on which energy method is the most ecologically sustainable.
 Thomas Healy explains how Hyllion achieves net negative emissions by using renewable natural gas (RNG).
 The use of an RNG profile offsets the manufacturing emissions.
 Moreover, Healy explains how most EVs might produce zero emissions, but the manufacturing of electricity produces a negative environmental footprint.
 Because “the electricity could come from coal”.

 Before I begin, I remind our viewers that this is not financial advice.
 Instead, the information above is an investment commentary from extensive research.

 Overall, revenue/earnings growth, developments in their product pipeline, and potential contracts with fleeting companies look to be the argument for the bulls.
 Understanding the difference in business models between Hyliion and its EV counterparts is crucial.
 Because it will provide you with an excellent insight into what is realistic market share growth during 2021 and beyond.
-However, it might not be all sunshine and rainbows early in 2021 as the bears do raise valid arguments.
-In particular, the current financials and effect of COVID-19 on the business.

 If you enjoy our articles or are wanting to learn more, you can subscribe to us by turning on notifications to get updates when we post a new article.
 From all of us at YIG, thank you for the support.